 We meet monthly in a social meeting, with some limited business, to enjoy one another’s company for dinner, drink and sharing our love of pipes and tobaccos.
 The meetings are usually held on the third Tuesday of the month, but the day, time and location will vary.
 See below for the location of the next meeting.
 An irregular e-newsletter is issued, which provides meeting info, hobby happenings, literature, art and the like.

-For those of us who were privileged to enjoy the myriad of tobacco blends from England/ UK from the ‘60’s thru the ‘80’s, and those who have only read of these exquisite blends but wish to just once try them (without paying the super-ridiculous prices such tins achieve on Ebay) the next meeting of the Conclave Of Richmond Pipe Smokers will be really special!
+Some of us were privileged to enjoy a myriad of resurrected tobacco blends from England/ UK from the ‘60’s thru the ‘80’s, at our October meeting of the Conclave Of Richmond Pipe Smokers

 Road Trip to Boswell’s Pipe Shop, Chambersburg, PA – We BOUGHT stuff & had a GREAT time